CIBC-Internal/python/Doc/library/contextlib.rst

       As the decorated function must be able to be called multiple times, the underlying context manager must support use in multiple :keyword:`with` statements.
-If this is not the case, then the original construct with the explicit :keyword:`with` statement inside the function should be used.
+If this is not the case, then the original construct with the explicit :keyword:`!with` statement inside the function should be used.

    .. versionadded:: 3.2